Are Europeans abandoned to populism?

 Question: ″NATO is a military alliance of European countries, including your own, Turkey, the United States and Canada.
 Do you think that your country’s membership of NATO is…?″

-″A good thing″
+Response: ″A good thing″

 Base: EU countries who are members of NATO and UK